 (2) A member must be removed from office by the Minister if the member ceases to hold any position or qualification by virtue of which he or she was appointed.

+[Clause 4 amended by No. 10 of 2001 s.
+220.]

 5. Chairperson

 (1) The Minister is to appoint one of the members to be the chairperson.